user1-one/FacilityLocation-NearestCustomer/README.md

 # FacilityLocation-NearestCustomer
-Customers are sorted in descending order of their demand and assigned them to the nearest facility that can accept them
+Customers are sorted in descending order of their demand and assigned to the nearest facility that can accept them